Ke'Bryan Hayes Preview, Player Props: Pirates vs. Cardinals

 - The 7.8 strikeouts per nine innings put together by the Cardinals pitching staff ranks 28th in MLB.

-- The Cardinals surrender the fewest home runs in baseball (136 total, one per game).
+- Cardinals pitchers combine to give up 137 home runs (one per game), the least in baseball.

-- Rom (0-2) starts for the Cardinals, his third of the season.
+- Thompson gets the start for the Cardinals, his fifth of the season.
+He is 3-5 with a 3.92 ERA and 47 strikeouts in 39 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.